qgis/QGIS-Documentation/docs/training_manual/processing/john_snow.rst

 Clearly, most cases are within one of the polygons

 To get a more quantitative result, we can count the number of deaths in each polygon.
 Since each point represents a building where deaths occured, and the number of deaths is stored in an attribute, we cannot just count the points.
-We need a weighted count, so we will use the :guilabel:`Count points in polygon (weighted)` tool.
+We need a weighted count, so we will use the :guilabel:`Count points in polygon` tool.

 .. figure:: img/john_snow/pointsinpoly.png